Washington Township, Gloucester County, New Jersey: Economy

 Washington Township has two major economic centers.
 The town center is focused around the square formed by Greentree Road, Egg Harbor Road, Ganttown Road, and Hurffville-Crosskeys Road.
 Washington Township High School, the TD Bank Arts Centre, Washington Lake Park, and the township municipal building are located around this general vicinity.
 The other major center is located around Route 42, which connects Philadelphia to the Jersey Shore.

 Washington Township is sometimes referred to as "South Jersey's Premier Community", "South Philly South", or "Little South Philly" since a large percentage of its citizens moved to the town from the largely Italian South Philadelphia region over the past several decades.
 It is also known simply as "Township".

 Recent expansion

 Washington Township is largely the frontline between open space and home developers.
-A township that in the 1960s was comprised of several isolated housing areas gravitating around the Wedgwood, Whitman Square, Birches, Birches West, and Hurffville neighborhoods has expanded outwards.
+A township that in the 1960s consisted of several isolated housing areas gravitating around the Wedgwood, Whitman Square, Birches, Birches West, and Hurffville neighborhoods has expanded outwards.